MailMan PHP Extension Reference Documentation

 string pop3SessionLog();

-This string property accumulates the raw commands sent to the POP3 server, and the raw responses received from the POP3 server.
-This property is read-only, but it may be cleared by calling ClearPop3SessionLog.
+Contains the accumulated raw POP3 commands sent to the server and the raw responses received from the server.

 More Information and Examples